-I will be available online on Mondays from 4-5 pm and Wednesdays from 12-1 pm.
-You may visit me at my online office meeting during those times (I will send you a link to my office hours) or request another time that fits our respective schedules.
+I will be available online and in-person Wednesdays from 1230-2 pm.
+You may visit me at my online office meeting during those times (I will send you a link to my office hours) or come see me at a TBD location.
 I highly recommend you schedule an office visit or discussion with me within the first eight weeks of class.